r0light/cna-quality-model/quality-model.md

       Indrasiri2014 4 "Data Sharding Pattern"; Goniwada2021 4 "Data Partitioning Pattern"
 * Resource utilisation
   * **Enforcement of appropriate resource boundaries** (Component) +> Availability
-    **TODO: reformulate** *In cloud-native applications, the resources required by a component should be predictable as precisely as possible to ensure a component has the resources available that it needs but also that resources are not allocated unnecessarily.*
+    *In cloud-native applications, the resources required by a component should be predictable as precisely as possible and specified accordingly for each component in terms of lower and upper boundaries.
+Resources include CPU, memory, GPU, or Network requirements.
+This information should be used by the infrastructure to enforce these resource boundaries.
+Thereby it is ensured that a component has the resources available that it needs to function properly, that the infrastructure can optimize the amount of allocated resource, and that components are not negatively impacted by defective components which excessively consume resources.*
-    *For all components the maximum amout of resources a component can consume should be limited so that resources can be provisioned efficiently.
-By making the resource requirements explicit, for example in a configuration file, these limits can be enforced.*
     Scholl2019 6 "Define CPU and Memory Limits for Your Containers"; Arundel2019 5 "Resource Limits"; Ibryam2020 2 "Defined Resource requirements"; Arundel2019 5 "Resource Quotas" (limit maximum resources for a namespace); Goniwada2021 3 "Runtime Confinement Principle", 16 "Predictable Demands"
   * **Dynamic scheduling** (Infrastructure)
     *Resource provisioning to deployed components should be dynamic and automated so that every component is ensured to have the resources it needs and only that many resources are provisioned wich are really needed at the same time.
 This requires dynamic adjustments to resources to adapt to changing environments.
 This capability should be part of the used infrastructure.*